Giftbit/lightrail/README.md

 If you PR directly to master you can shortcut some steps above but I really don't recommend it.
 Don't be a cowboy.

 Unifying infrastructure not in one of the above projects is defined in [lightrail-cloudformation-infrastructure](https://github.com/Giftbit/lightrail-cloudformation-infrastructure/).
-This includes IAM, CloudFront, S3 buckets, KMS and CodePipelines.
+This includes IAM, CloudFront, S3 buckets, SNS topics, KMS keys and CodePipelines.
 Unlike the above projects that have a CodePipeline in each environment, lightrail-cloudformation-infrastructure has a single CodePipeline called LightrailInfrastructureCI that lives in production.
 This CodePipeline has stages and permissions to deploy across AWS accounts.

 The only infrastructure not managed by any of the above is infrastructure that has to live in the us-east-1 region: domain names, certificates, Lambda@Edge and WAF WebACL.  *I strongly recommend you manage all changes possible through CloudFormation templates deployed by CodePipeline to keep the system consistent.*  That is unless you're closing the account.
 Then you can go wreck house.